Miami Vice (film): Video game

 A third-person shooter video game, Miami Vice: The Game, was released on July 18, 2006, as a tie-in to the film.
 It was developed by Rebellion Developments and published by Vivendi Universal Games, exclusively for the PlayStation Portable.

 Reboot

 On April 28, 2025, a new film adaptation directed by Joseph Kosinski, and written by Dan Gilroy and Eric Warren Singer was announced.
-It is scheduled to release on August 6, 2027.
+It was originally scheduled to release on August 6, 2027.
 In October 2025, Austin Butler and Michael B. Jordan were reported to be in early talks to portray Sonny Crockett and Ricardo Tubbs.
+In April 2026, the two were officially announced as Crockett and Tubbs with the film being retitled to Miami Vice '85, and the film was rescheduled to be released on May 19, 2028.
+In August 2026, Alden Ehrenreich, Whitney Peak, Camila Morrone and Danny Ramirez joined the cast.
+In September 2026, John Leguizamo was cast in the role of the villain.